Anderson acceleration for contractive and noncontractive operators: Acceleration for depth

 where the constant $C_{F,j+1}$ is given by

 Additionally, the following bounds hold for terms of the form $\nr{e_n\gamma^{j+1}_n}$.

 where the constants $C_{n,j+1}$ are given by

-\end{lemma} The assumption of \eqref{eqn:gmkey} and two settings under which it holds are discussed in Remark \ref{rem:m1} and the discussion following the proof of Theorem \ref{thm:m1}.
-The additional assumption of \eqref{eqn:gmcond} not found in the $m=1$ case requires that the columns of the matrix used in the least squares problem \eqref{eqn:opt-v1}, $v_{j+1}, \ldots, v_{j-m+2}$, maintain sufficient linear independence.
+\end{lemma} The additional assumption of \eqref{eqn:gmcond} not found in the $m=1$ case requires that the columns of the matrix used in the least squares problem \eqref{eqn:opt-v1}, $v_{j+1}, \ldots, v_{j-m+2}$, maintain sufficient linear independence.
+See Subsection \ref{sec:practical} on ensuring this assumption holds during a simulation.

 \begin{proof} Throughout this proof, depth $m_j$ will be denoted by $m$, for simplicity.
 Starting with the update for $x_{j+1}$ from \eqref{eqn:update-v1} and \eqref{eqn:gammadef}, defined for optimization coefficients $\gamma^{j+1}$ from \eqref{eqn:opt-v1}, and the matrix $E_j$ given by \eqref{eqn:EkFkdef}, shows $x_{j+1} - x_j = - E_j \gamma^{j+1} + \beta_k\wa_{j+1}. $ Taking norms and applying \eqref{eqn:thetak} yields